 The residential upright unit uses the suction ladder, which is connected to a rotary brush on the suction opening located at the bottom of the vacuum cleaner.
 When the brush, which is commonly referred to as a beater bar, rotates at high speed.
 It hits the floor covering and pushes the materials in the direction of the suction opening.
 When the materials have reached the suction opening.
 The garbage flies into a filter bag that absorbs the garbage but lets the air through.

 Commercial units try to have a similar working principle to that of residential vacuum cleaners but are used for abuse and constant activity.
-Commercial vacuum parts are usually immediately available and can be replaced by a certified expert.
+And the commercial vacuum parts are usually immediately available and can be replaced by a certified expert.
 Most commercial vacuum cleaners use two vacuum motors, one of which drives the beater brush and the other of which drives the suction fan or fans.

 Wet-dry vacuum cleaner